taearls/ensighten-vue-demo/README.md

 The demo app is live on Netlify [here](https://ensighten-vue-demo.netlify.app).

 ## Overview
 This app demonstrates core concepts of Vue 2.
+To learn more about the differences between Vue 2 and AngularJS, please refer to the Vue documentation's [official guide](https://vuejs.org/v2/guide/comparison.html#AngularJS-Angular-1).

 With the code examples in the demo page, there are directives like `v-if`, `v-show`, `v-for`, and `v-model`.

 In terms of `v-for` I demonstrate how you can add and remove items from a simple list of food items.
 When you add `nachos` to the food list, you'll get a fun picture of Nacho Libre that is triggered with a `watch` function.